 - Aluminum Christmas Trees: Cave of the Winds is a real tourist attraction in Colorado.

 - Due to the Dead: A memorial service is held for the boys which Gore uses as an opportunity to claim victory over ManBearPig.
-This before they are discovered to have survived the cave-in.
+This is interrupted when the boys are discovered to have survived the cave-in.

 - Freud Was Right: Invoked by a tour guide who points out many phallic-shaped stalagmites in the cave.